 A comprehensive list

-Researching a new auto loan that works for your specific financial situation can take a great deal of time and effort, but there is no need to sit for endless hours jotting notes onto random pieces of scratch paper when you have the power of the Internet at your fingertips.
 Hundreds of auto loan calculators are available online to help making financing a new or used car easier than ever before.
 However, these calculators are far from equal, so following is a list of some of the most effective ones available in several different categories.
+We cover calculators with tax, for new cars, and to refinance used cars as well.

 OnlineLoanCalculator.org – OnlineLoanCalculator.org is a website that does one thing and one thing only: calculate your auto loan.
 It has a simple and easy-to-read interface that tells you the amount of your monthly payments, the total amount you will pay, the total interest you will pay and the date of your final payment.
 It also provides an annual amortization schedule, which allows you to see exactly how much of your money will be going toward the principal and the interest at the end of each year.